TroyMetrics/Benchmark-Overlays/README.md

 - Benchmark 2-Fan<br>
 - Benchmark 3-Fan<br><br>

-🔍 This overlay was designed for 4K displays at a 300% Zoom level to ensure sharp visuals and flexibility across resolutions.
+🔍 This overlay was designed for 4K displays at a 300% Zoom level to ensure sharp visuals.
 You can resize the entire overlay by adjusting the Zoom slider within RTSS to best fit your screen.
 <div align="center">
   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/RTSS_Zoom_Example.gif" style="max-height: 800px; width: auto;">
 </div>